MamidalaV/Mission-to-Mars/README.md

 # PURPOSE: The purpose of this project is to create a web application using webscraping logics by extracting various bits of information on planet Mars from different websites.

 ### Using Splinter and BeautifulSoup libraries in Python:
-- The html code "https://redplanetscience.com/" is accessed and the title and headline of the latest article is scraped.
+- The html code of "https://redplanetscience.com/" is accessed and the title and headline of the latest article is scraped.

 ![news](https://user-images.githubusercontent.com/74985818/117238448-eb893880-adfa-11eb-8859-c8e8355fb861.png)